ccswbs/snowdrop/site/content/docs/5.1/components/scrollspy.md

 ### Via data attributes

 To easily add scrollspy behavior to your topbar navigation, add `data-bs-spy="scroll"` to the element you want to spy on (most typically this would be the `<body>`).
-Then add the `data-bs-target` attribute with the ID or class of the parent element of any Bootstrap `.nav` component.
+Then add the `data-bs-target` attribute with the ID or class of the parent element of any Snowdrop `.nav` component.

 ```css
 body {